-DC VoltageSP provides calibration services for voltage standards and various types of instruments, such as calibrators and multimeters.
+DC VoltageRISE provides calibration services for voltage standards, voltage dividers and various types of instruments, such as calibrators and multimeters.

 The voltage unit

-At SP the unit of voltage, the volt (V), is realised at dc in the range 140 µV – 10 V with traceability to the unit for frequency and the numerical value of the ratio of Planck's constant to twice the elementary charge known as the Josephson constant K J-90.
+The unit of voltage, the volt (V), is realised at dc in the range 140 µV – 10 V with traceability to the unit for frequency and the numerical value of the ratio of Planck's constant to twice the elementary charge known as the Josephson constant K J-90.
 The realisation is performed with a "Josephson voltage standard" based on the Josephson effects in superconductivity.
-The measurement uncertainty is on the order of 1 nV/V for the realisation at the 1 volt level.
+The measurement uncertainty is of the order of 1 nV/V for the realisation at the 1 V level.

-In order to further secure traceability, SP also participates regularly in international comparisons.
+In order to further secure traceability, we also participate regularly in international comparisons.

 Most of the calibrations up to 10 V are automated comparison measurements against primary or secondary voltage standards.
 Calibration times of up to several weeks for the determination of long term stability of voltage standards are used.
 The best measurement capability is 0.3 μV/V.